Thindal, Erode

-Thindal is a neighborhood of Erode city in Tamil Nadu.
+Thindal is a neighborhood in the city of Erode Tamil Nadu, India.
 It is located 8 km from Erode Junction and 7 km from Central Bus Terminus, Erode.
 It is now officially a part of Erode Municipal Corporation.
 The locality is well known for the Thindal Murugan Temple (Velayudaswami temple).
 The neighborhood is located along the arterial Perundurai Road which connects the city with western districts like Tiruppur, Coimbatore and Kerala.
 Outer Ring Road connecting all the arterial roads of the city intersects Perundurai road in Thindal.
 It is a developing area due to the initiation of various educational institutions.